Omnichannel fashion retail: consistency, personalisation and languageAgnieszka Wąsowska-Telęga

 - building personalised customer experience based on data,

 - giving customers more ways to buy,

 Let’s focus on the last point:

 As Launchmetrics rightfully states, controlling and maintaining this identity is a tough challenge outside of owned media.
-In the case of fashion brands in fashion omnichannel retail, it is very true in social media, particularly in the area of influencer marketing.
+This is especially evident in the realm of influencer marketing on social media, where fashion brands in fashion omnichannel retail face significant obstacles.

 According to Nielsen Norman Group, successful omnichannel solutions must be: